Winx Club: 4Kids edit

-In October 2003, 4Kids Entertainment acquired US broadcast rights to the first season of Winx Club for broadcast on their Fox Box (later 4Kids TV) strand on Fox.
-4Kids redubbed the first three seasons, censoring and editing the original content in an attempt at localization.
+On October 2003, 4Kids Entertainment acquired U.S. broadcast rights to the first season of Winx Club for broadcast on their FoxBox (later 4Kids TV) strand on Fox.
+4Kids Productions dubbed the first three seasons, censoring and editing the original content in an attempt at localization.
 Iginio Straffi criticized these adjustments in a 2008 interview, saying, "The Winx fairies cannot even talk about boys there.
 I think this removes something essential."
 The series last aired on The CW (as part of The CW4Kids) before 4Kids' broadcast agreement was permanently revoked by Rainbow in 2009.